When discussing the best business class experiences in the sky, it’s virtually impossible not to include Emirates in the conversation.

 A few pitfalls...

-If your upgrade to business class is successful, you’ll earn both Skywards miles and tier miles as applicable to your original economy fare.
+While an upgrade to business class is wonderful, the number of Skywards miles and tier miles you’ll earn will be as per your original economy fare.
+There’s no shortcut to a higher status here.

-Also, for Blue-level members, upgrades aren’t available when travelling on Emirates flights sold by other airlines, including Qantas, even if an Emirates (EK) code appears on the booking.
+Also, online upgrades aren’t available when travelling on Emirates flights sold by other airlines, including Qantas, even if an Emirates (EK) code appears on the booking.

 That same principle applies to partner frequent flyer award tickets – so if you’ve used your Qantas points to book an economy flight with Emirates, you can’t then use Skywards miles to upgrade.